Unity-Technologies/ml-agents/docs/Gym-Wrapper.md

 ## Limitation

+ * It is only possible to use an environment with a single Brain.
- * Only first agent in first external brain will be exposed via API.
+ * Only first agent in first external Brain will be exposed via API.
  * By default the first visual observation is provided as the `observation`, if present.
 Otherwise vector observations are provided.
  * All other output from the environment can still be accessed from the `info` provided by `env.reset()` and `env.step(action)`.